sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-schedule/tokens.md

 Follow this example to set up a reusable check for disk usage:

-1. Add the [Sensu disk usage check][13] dynamic runtime asset, which includes the command you will need for your check:
+1. Add the [sensu/check-disk-usage][13] dynamic runtime asset, which includes the command you will need for your check:
 {{< code shell >}}
 sensuctl asset add sensu/check-disk-usage:0.6.0
 {{< /code >}}